Finterly/nf-wgs-dsl2/README.md

 |outputdir|The folder where you want the resulting data to be save (default 'results/results')|
 |trimadapter|The adapter used for initial trimming of reads (default 'NexteraPE-custom.fa')|

-Additionally, the nextflow parameter `-profile` can be use to target the infrastructure you wish to run the pipeline on.
-The different profiles are listed below, including any setup that is required.
+The nextflow parameter `-profile` can be use to target the infrastructure you wish to run the pipeline on.

 #### Parameters in main.nf
 |Parameters|Description|